 Collected over the course of a century, the materials housed by the Whitechapel Gallery Archive present a unique insight into changing approaches to art and exhibition making.
 Included in the collection are publications, rare documents, artists’ letters, photographs, graphic works, press records, exhibition plans and installation documentation, recordings on tape and video of artists, critics and curators.
 You can find out more about the Archive Holdings here and how to use the Archive and Foyle Reading Room here.
 You can see the Catalogue of the Archive Holdings here.

 The Whitechapel Gallery Archive strengthens the Whitechapel Gallery’s overall commitment to academic research and educational facilities.
 It compliments its role in the development and preservation of the history of contemporary art, with acting as a living memory of the history of the institution.

 Please arrange your visit in advance.
-Please read the archive’s safety measures.

 T +44(0)20 7522 7862